 How do I pay for my enquiry?

-If you are a corporate client – we will provide a facility for you to be able to pay for credits.
-These credits will be loaded to your account for use.
+If you are a corporate client – we will provide a facility for you to be able to purchase and pay for credits which will be loaded onto your account, or an invoice will be generated bi monthly which has to be paid in accordance to the SLA signed and payment terms agreed upon.

-Individual/Adhoc Clients – We have a Secure Payment portal that will allow you to pay for this enquiry via Credit/Debit Card or EFT.
+Individual/Adhoc Clients – We have a secure payment portal that will allow you to pay for this enquiry via Credit/Debit Card or an EFT can be made directly into the iFacts Bank Account (details will be provided).

 Criminal Record Checks